-Class II injection wells to the UIC Program.
-The program must prevent the degradation of underground sources of drinking water where there are injection operations.
+Under the Safe Drinking Water Act (SDWA), the U.S. Environmental Protection Agency (EPA) has delegated primacy authority over oil and gas injection wells—categorized as Class II injection wells—to the CalGEM UIC Program.
+The program must prevent the degradation of underground sources of drinking water (aquifers) where there are injection operations.

 U.S. Environmental Protection Agency: UIC and Drinking Water